tobyfisher/nxPlotJS/README.md

-# nxPlotJS
+# nxPlot JS

-A wrapper for Ploy.ly JS to maintain a consistent display for all charts in OE. **nxPlotJS** manages all aspects of Plot.ly's API apart from the raw data for the plot and some aspects of the layouts.
-The benefits:
+A wrapper for Ploy.ly JS to maintain a consistent display for all chart plots in OE. **nxPlotJS** manages all aspects of Plot.ly's API apart from the raw data for the plot and some aspects of the layouts.
+The benefits are:

+* Consistent Plot display
 * Plots are theme coloured (and react to theme changes)
 * Summary plots provide a toolbar to change Plot.ly's hovermode
 * Summary plots VA Units can be changed without reloading